 Complete.
 This project examined changing patterns and trends in mesothelioma incidence in Canada, as well as determinants of survival in Ontario and BC.

 This study is complete.
 A report summarizing the results from this study has been submitted to the Ontario Ministry of Labour.

+Completed.
 This was a pilot project whose goal was to assess the feasibility of creating regional occupational and environmental health profiles for Ontario.

+Dormant.
 This project aims to evaluate the performance of the Ontario Toxics Reduction Act (TRA) and to explore the feasibility of using data from the TRA and NPRI databases as a surveillance tool for occupational and environmental exposures.